 - Last-Second Word Swap: Stan, Stan, he's our boy.
 If he can't do it, no one... will!

 - My Country Tis of Thee That I Sting: Flanders drives Homer to a sports game.
 When Homer notices Lenny and Carl he pushes Flanders' face down from sight because he is afraid of being seen with him.
-Carl notices Homer's car is driving without a chauffeur and assumes his driving "one of those electrical cars."
-As the car crashes Lenny sarcastically remarks: "One of those AMERICAN electrical cars."
+Lenny notices Homer's car is driving without a chauffeur and assumes his driving "one of those robot cars."
+As the car crashes, Carl sarcastically remarks: "One of those AMERICAN robot cars."